cucumber/cucumber-parent/RELEASING.md

     make release

-3. Wait until the `release-*` workflows in GitHub Actions have passed
+This will wait until the release workflows in GitHub Actions have passed.

 4. Announce the release
    * in the `#newsletter` Slack channel
    * on the `@cucumberbdd` Twitter account